fetchoracle/dataSpecs/types/AutopayAddresses.md

 ## Description

-This query returns an array of current Tellor autopay addresses.
+This query returns an array of current Fetch autopay addresses.
 It is used for retrieving user vote weights for disputes in the governance contract.

 ## Query Parameters